open-webui/docs/docs/tutorial/apache.md

 `nano models.server.city.conf` # match this with your ollama server domain

-Add the folloing virtualhost containing this example (modify as needed):
+Add the follwoing virtualhost containing this example (modify as needed):

 ```